Get Adobe Flash player

 What happens if there is a problem during my pregnancy or birth?

 Midwives specialize in normal pregnancy, labor, and birth.
-We focus on healthy lifestyles in order to prevent complications.
-We work with a collaborating physician to discuss complications.
-If complications arise during your pregnancy, we may consult , have you visit, or transfer your care to the hospital- based physicians.
-During labor, we carefully monitor both the mother and baby.
-As our ultimate goal is a healthy mom and healthy baby, we do not hesitate to transfer care to the hospital if we sense the potential for a complication.
-We will not compromise safety in order to have an out of hospital birth.
+I focus on healthy lifestyles in order to prevent complications.
+I work with a collaborating physician to discuss complications.
+If complications arise during your pregnancy, I may consult, have you visit, or transfer your care to the hospital- based physicians.
+During labor, I carefully monitor both the mother and baby.
+As my ultimate goal is a healthy mom and healthy baby, I do not hesitate to transfer care to the hospital if I sense the potential for a complication.
+I will not compromise safety in order to have an out of hospital birth.